 In Roe v.
 Wade, the Supreme Court decided two important things:

 - But the abortion right is not absolute.
-It must be balanced against the government's interests in protecting women's health and prenatal life.
+It must be balanced against the government's interests in protecting health and prenatal life.

 Each side of Roe v.
 Wade used several arguments before the Supreme Court.
 Below, we outline the main arguments.